Cardinals vs. Mets Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 75 hits with 19 doubles, 11 home runs, 38 walks and 31 RBI.
-He's also stolen seven bases.
+- Goldschmidt has put up 77 hits with 19 doubles, 12 home runs and 39 walks.
+He has driven in 33 runs with seven stolen bases.

 Goldschmidt Recent Games